We've Won Over £90 Million For Our Clients

 Not all cases of cancer misdiagnosis are classed as medical negligence.
 This is because, as we’ve already mentioned, you need to prove that a medical professional breached their duty of care and caused you avoidable harm.
 This could look like:

-• Your doctor misreads an MRI that clearly shows a tumor in your abdomen, and instead misdiagnoses you with IBS based on your symptoms, which delays your treatment and causes your symptoms to worsen.
+• Your doctor misreads an MRI that clearly shows a tumour in your abdomen, and instead misdiagnoses you with IBS based on your symptoms, which delays your treatment and causes your symptoms to worsen.

 • You clearly describe your symptoms to your GP or doctor.
 Despite clearly pointing to a need for further tests, your GP dismisses you, and misdiagnoses you with anxiety.
 This causes the cancer to spread.